-50. Although the Special representative took pains to assemble the broadest possible sampling of witnesses, he has to admit that the political prisoners he was able to question were too few in number for him to state precisely what percentage were subjected to psychological pressure in 1997, although he is convinced that there are cases where such pressure is undoubtedly exerted.
+50. Although the Special Representative took pains to assemble the broadest possible sample of witnesses, he has to admit that the political prisoners he was able to question were too few in number for him to state precisely what percentage were subjected to psychological pressure in 1987, although he is convinced that there are cases where such pressure is undoubtedly exerted.
 He continues to believe, however, that there is no generalized practice of psychological maltreatment; whether or not a detainee is subjected to such treatment depends on a series of circumstantial factors such as the value to his interrogators of the prisoner's statements, the military situation and other circumstances.
-The Special Papresentative adds that the fact that administrative detention now lasts for only 72 hours has not prevented prisoners from being subjected occasionally to severe and concentrated psychological pressure.
+The Special Representative adds that the fact that administrative detention now lasts for only 72 hours has not prevented psychological pressure.

-51. In this section, mention must be made of the machine-gunning by the security forces in Mariona Men's Prison on 28 August 1987.
-The incident was recounted to the Special Representative by prisoner José Vladimir Centono López, who was seriously wounded in the shooting together with four other prisoners, two political and two, common criminals.
+51. In this section, mention must be made of the machine-gunning by the security forces in Mariona Prison for Men on 28 August 1987.
+The incident was recounted to the Special Representative by prisoner José Vladimir Centeno López, who was seriously wounded in the shooting, together with four other prisoners, two political and two common criminals.
 At the time he gave testimony, Mr. Centeno was in a wheelchair.
+However, the Government of El Salvador has given the Special Representative a different version of events.
+42/ According to this version, the wounds sustained by the political prisoners were inflicted when National Guard forces were obliged to repel an FMLN attack on Mariona Prison, an attack in which the political prisoners themselves collaborated.